terotests/robowr/README.md

 Robowr is a code generator, which can generate any code that can be written in text format.

-# New: code difference added to code writer
+# New: Code difference added to code writer

 Current version adds `useDiff` option, which is enabled by default.
 Each directory will have `.diff` subdirectory which is generated for the purpose of diffing the originally written file to the current version.